Top Rated Pediatricians in Tampa, FL

 Your pediatrician will most likely begin by looking at prominent symptoms and will speak with your child.
 They may interview a family member and the child, and may ask them to fill out a questionnaire on their behaviors and reactions to certain events and circumstances.
 Because they don’t quite have the articulation to pinpoint what is wrong, it can be difficult to diagnose anxiety in a child, especially younger ones.
 With kids, many symptoms can be similar, even for different disorders like anxiety, depression, ADHD and learning disorders.
 When children are nervous or anxious, they often develop stomachaches or headaches, and a pediatrician can help diagnose the cause of this upset.
 After a thorough screening and evaluation, your pediatrician or pediatric care team will go over the treatments and options available for you and your family.

 If you are looking for a top-rated pediatrician to provide quality care for your child, call Julia Barriga MD today!
 Our kind and compassionate professionals are experienced in pediatric care and can provide your little ones with a higher level of care.
-Call our office today to get in touch with our pediatrician.
+Contact our office today to get in touch with our pediatrician.
 Book an appointment online, or schedule one over the phone today.

 Additional Services We Offer